tomasw23/313/sparkAdaCodeLecture/sect4a/example4a-6c/README.txt

-gnatprove -P main.gpr --proof=per_path
+gnatprove -P main.gpr --mode=flow

 returns

-example.ads:5:24: warning: unused initial value of "X"
+example.ads:5:30: warning: unused initial value of "X"

 this is the expected error discussed in the lecture